Niels-vdb/monster-compendium/README.md

 brew install graphviz
 ```

-2. Run the this in your virtual env.
+2. Run this in your virtual env.

 - Intel